aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 Quicksight may not have all the permissions required to access the Snort data.
 This may show up asn an error when you try to load the data set.
 To resolve this, select the profile in the top right corner > manage quicksight > security & permissions.
 Click ont eh button to add or remove Quicksight access to AWS services.
 Untick the tickbox for Atehna, then tick it again.
 When asked to set up access for S3 buckets, select the buckets you created for the snort aleert data and the athena query data.
 Click on the update button to finish.

 ---

+## Y. What next?
+This lab is a basis for further exploration on the subject of how to get insights from your NIDS systems.
+It highlighted the strenghts of using automation tools for deployign and managig Snort Sensors.
+We explored how to run simple SQL querieis and generate visual reports.
+Movign forward you can explore further automation ideas:
+* Implement a CI/CD piepline for Snort configuration management using CodePipeline
+* Anomaly detection usign Sagemaker

 ## Z. Delete the stack
 1. In the AWS console, open the S3 console.
-2. Select and delete the buckets with names beginning with *aws-snort-demo*.
+2. Select and delete the buckets with names beginning with **SnortStack**.
 3. In the AWS console, open CloudFormation.
 Make sure that your current region is us-east-1, North Virginia.
-4. Select the *Stacks* menu item in the side window.
-Select the stack named *aws-snort-demo*.
-Click on the *delete* button.
+4. Select the **Stacks** menu item in the side window.
+Select the stack named **SnortStack**.
+Click on the **delete** button.